-We asked motorcyclists to share their five tips for sharing the road with motorcycles.
+We asked motorcyclists to share their five tips for drivers on sharing the road with motorcycles.
 Let’s all do our part to share the road and get along.

 Tip 1: Allow them the right to the road.

 - “We have the same rights to space on the road as drivers,” says Ron Arieli, president and owner of T.E.A.M.
 Arizona Motorcyclist Training Centers.

 - “I’ve been buzzed by so many times, even have had things thrown at me.
 I’m a person out doing my thing.
 See me as a person, not an obstruction or distraction,” says Adam Martin, former certified RiderCoach by the California Motorcycle Safety Program.

 Tip 2: Look out for motorcycles and scooters.

 - “The chances of killing someone on a motorcycle with your car, is almost a thousand times greater than hitting someone in another car, says Jack Skates, founder of North Bay Sport Riders in California.

 - “Pay attention and look out for motorcyclists and scooters more and to your cell phones less,” says Arieli.

 - “80 to 90 percent of collisions happen when a car makes a left turn in front of a motorcycle that’s going straight and the driver of the car simply just didn’t see the motorcycle,” says Thom D’Angelo of Motosport Brokerage.
 When making a turn, use your turn signal and check your mirrors and blind spots.

 Tip 4: Give the motorcyclist room to move.